songzhw/songzhw.github.io/and_exp/2017-01-15-optimize-my-project.md

 By the way, if you have not seen google's architecture sample, I strongly recommend you to read it.
 [Here is the link](https://github.com/googlesamples/android-architecture).

+### Import unit tests
+Since we separate the logic and UI, now writting unit tests becomes very easy.
+Ideally, Presenter is just a pure java class which contains no Android code.
+This way, we can finally unit test all the logic, because we just need to unit test Presenter.
+Please note that what I am talking aobut is unit test, not the integration test.
+Unit test is quicker and independent from devices.
+This part is also a huge part, and I may talk about it later.